 - Smart Plan Emails

 - Mass Emails (when sending to more than one person via Chime)

 - One-Off Emails (the default will be via an integrated email if set up, but one-off emails can also be sent from a Chime-built email address)

 Sending Email Address

 There are two different options for sending email addresses and both are outlined below.
 You can choose #1 or #2, #1 is the default.

 (1) @chime.house Sending Email Address

-This email address is created for you when you first join Chime.
+This is intended as a temporary email address that is created for you when you first join Chime.
 The format will be "firstname.lastname@example.org" and is the email address that will be used to send all of the Chime Emails listed in the section above.

 Each individual agent on a team will have their own email@example.com email address to send their Chime Emails.

 There are three separate choices here.
 If you do not want to use the default option #1 (outlined above), you can choose between 2a, 2b, or 2c (outlined below).